j-mcgregor/the-smokery-shed/content/menus/map-name-canapés-19-20-menusections-list-map-menuitemgroup-savoury-canapés-dishes-list-map-menuitem-parma-ham-asparagus-spears-gf-map-menuitem-medium-rare-roast-beef-mini-yorkshire-puddings-map-men.md

       - menuItem: Miniature Strawberry & White Chocolate Cheesecakes (V)
       - menuItem: Profiteroles with Dark Chocolate Dipping Sauce (V)
       - menuItem: Individual Key Lime Pie with Sugared Raspberries (V)
+extra:
-  - menuItemGroup: '£15pp* based on 9 canapés each, selection of 5 from the above'
+  - info: '£15pp* based on 9 canapés each, selection of 5 from the above'
-  - menuItemGroup: '£20pp* based on 9 canapés each, selection of 5 savoury and 2 sweet'
+  - info: '£20pp* based on 9 canapés each, selection of 5 savoury and 2 sweet'
 ---